 Kevyn creates a scroll titled "The Tale of Byjovia" explaining Byjovia's recent history (pp. 38-40).
 Before the printing press was invented, it was the job of scribes to make copies of books by hand.
 These books were copied using specific handwriting styles and often included fancy initial letters filled with illustrations called "illuminated letters."
-Study the style of Kevyn's scroll and the medieval script shown below and then create your own mini book using the template on the center page of this guide.
+Study the style of Kevyn's scroll and the medieval script shown below and then create your own mini book using the online template.